 - To attract staff.
 To attract and retain top quality talent, a business plan is necessary.
 The business plan inspires employees that your food truck concept is sound and you understand how to meet your goals.

 - To plot your course.
 I’ve always said that the business plan provides a road map from which to operate, and to look to for direction.
-Without a business plan, you may shift short term strategies constantly without looking ahead be able to meet your long term goals.
+Without a plan, you may shift short term strategies constantly without looking ahead be able to meet your long term goals.

 - To position your food truck brand.
 Creating the business plan helps to define your food truck’s position in your local market.
 This definition allows you to explain your food truck business and position your brand to customers, investors, and partners.